The leap from learning subtraction and addition to learning multiplication is one of the most daunting tasks students will face at school.

 Support learning with math websites

-One resource is Prodigy, a free, curriculum-aligned math game used by more than 800,000 teachers and 30 million students around the world.
+One resource is Prodigy, a free, curriculum-aligned math game used by more than 1.5 million teachers and 90 million students around the world.

 Prodigy offers content from every major math topic — including multiplication — and covers 1st to 8th Grade.

 You can make learning multiplication a fantasy-inspired journey where students’ success depends on honing curriculum-aligned math skills!